 The CMS has a list of residents’ rights and protections under federal and state laws.
 Broadly speaking, these include the right to:

 - be free from abuse, neglect and discrimination

 - have friends and family visit and participate in your care

 - have a doctor, family member or legal representative notified of changes in your condition or treatment

 Keep in mind that state statutes on resident rights often go beyond federal rights.
 But rights related to visitation and activities are being restricted as part of efforts to curb the spread of COVID-19.
-The National Consumer Voice for Quality Long Term Care, an advocacy group that focuses on care issues, has a fact sheet on how the pandemic is affecting rights and rules in nursing homes.
+The National Consumer Voice for Quality Long Term Care, an advocacy group that focuses on care issues, has some helpful resources on the rights of long-term care residents and how the pandemic may be affecting them.

-Do these answers apply to other long-term-care facilities, like assisted living?
+Do these answers apply to other long-term care facilities, such as assisted living?

-Many assisted living facilities and senior care communities have implemented lockdowns and other restrictions to combat COVID-19.
-The CDC has issued recommendations for assisted living that mirror much of its guidance for nursing homes on controlling the disease, including no outside visitors or group activities and regular screening of staff for symptoms.
+But many assisted living facilities and other senior care communities have implemented lockdowns and other restrictions to combat COVID-19 that mirror much of the federal COVID-19 guidance for nursing homes, including restrictions on outside visitors and group activities, and regular screening of staff for symptoms.

-If you have a loved one at an assisted living community and have questions or concerns about its COVID-19 caseload and response, contact the facility and ask to speak to an administrator.
-You can also bring issues to your state's department of health, department of health and human services, or department of aging.
+CDC guidance for nursing homes generally also applies to other long-term care facilities.
+If you have a loved one in an assisted living community and have questions or concerns about its COVID-19 caseload and response, contact the facility and ask to speak to an administrator.
+You can also bring issues to your state's department of health or department of aging.